 Adjusted Participant

-An Adjusted Participant is a Participant whose Generation or Demand configuration has changed (i.e. increased or decreased) significantly from historical patterns (defined as the time-weighted average of metered quantities across all of the four most recent Billing Periods).
+An Adjusted Participant is a Participant whose Generation or Demand configuration has changed (i.e. increased or decreased) significantly from historical patterns (defined as the time-weighted average of Metered Demand quantities or Daily Amounts for Suppliers and Generators respectively across all of the four most recent Billing Periods).
 This could be due to, for example, acquisition of new assets, winning significant new customers in the retail market or a significant Generator planned outage.
 In such cases, statistical analysis of historical exposures may not be a valid indicator of future performance and the process for New Participants described at paragraph 2.11.1 above will be applied.

-Participants who are expecting the time-weighted average with respect to its Supplier and/or Generator Units of metered quantities across all of the four most recent Billing Periods compared with forecasted averaged metered quantities with respect to its Supplier and/or Generator Units, in any of the next four Billing Periods, to increase or decrease by more in absolute terms than the Credit Cover Adjustment Trigger, are required to notify the Market Operator.
-In these cases the Market Operator shall use a Participant’s Credit Assessment Adjustment Factor to calculate the Participant’s Undefined Potential Exposure.
+Participants who are expecting the time-weighted average with respect to its Supplier and/or Generator Units of metered quantities and/or Daily Amounts across all of the four most recent Billing Periods compared with forecasted averaged metered quantities and/or Daily Amounts with respect to its Supplier and/or Generator Units, in any of the next four Billing Periods, to increase or decrease by more in absolute terms than the Credit Cover Adjustment Trigger, are required to notify the Market Operator.
+In these cases the Market Operator shall use a Participant’s forecast Credit Assessment Volume to calculate the Participant’s Undefined Potential Exposure.

 The procedural steps in relation to Required Credit Cover for an Adjusted Participant are set out at section 3.5 below.